 Note: This procedure is a Georgia Junior Golf local rule for the specified divisions only and does not reflect the proper application of the USGA Rules of Golf.

-Membership fees ($125 for Premium Membership, $70 for Beginner Division Membership, $50 for Standard Membership) will, under no circumstances, be refunded after a request for membership is submitted and approved by Georgia Junior Golf.
+Membership fees ($125 for Premium Membership, $70 for Beginner Division Membership, $50 for Standard Membership, $50 for Fall Membership) will, under no circumstances, be refunded after a request for membership is submitted and approved by Georgia Junior Golf.

 No Shows (NS) & No Cards (NC)